endlessm/threadbare-docs/docs/visual_style/cel_shading.md

+---
-# Color Palette and Cel Shading
+title: Color Palette and Cel Shading
+---

 Colors are not taken from a limited palette like in retro games, so feel free to pick any color.
 But the rendering of objects is usually done with 3 colors: the main fill color, a light variant and a dark variant.
 This is called cel shading.